DrH97/pezesha-test/README.md

 - Run `php artisan migrate`
 - Run `php artisan serve`
 - Voilà!
 Should be running on port `8000` if all went well.

 ## Possible Failures and Areas of Improvement

 ### Qn 2
 - Database Constraints such as non-nullable data isn't enforced.
-We could remove nullables for the columns that require data.
+We would remove nullables for the columns that require data.
 - Data validation for the CSV data is non-existent.
 For instance, does the scenario allow for negative quantity?
 - Proper database structure isn't followed.
 For instance, CustomerID and Country could be made into relationships in real world data.